SUNET/knubbis-fleetlock/README.md

 ## Features
 * BasicAuth for restricting who can take a lock in a given group.
+* API for managing FleetLock groups with Swagger UI.
 * Automatic ACME TLS handling via [CertMagic](https://github.com/caddyserver/certmagic).
 * Ratelimits requests per IP with a configurable rate and burst limit.
 * Structured JSON logging.